Guided Bone & Tissue Regeneration

 As periodontal disease progresses, pockets develop between the teeth and gums where the gum’s attachment to the root has been destroyed.
 These pockets deepen as the inflammatory process and bacterial toxins destroy the supporting jaw bone.
 These pockets prove difficult, if not impossible to clean, thereby promoting bacterial colonization and the spread of infection.

 The effectiveness of the procedure generally depends on several factors, not least of which is the patient’s willingness to follow a strict postoperative diet and careful oral care.
-Dr. Culberson will help you determine if bone regeneration surgery is right for you.
+Drs.
+Culberson or Sobhani will help you determine if bone regeneration surgery is right for you.